GoogleCloudPlatform/cloud-hackathons/faq/howto-author-hack.md

 By default the scaffolding process creates empty placeholders for the Terraform configuration.
 You can edit those anyway you want to create the things required for your hack.

-We've documented how to use these Terraform scripts in [How to Setup Your Environment](howto-setup-environment.md).
+For the participants, we've documented how to use these Terraform scripts in [How to Setup Your Environment](howto-setup-environment.md) as that's part of the event.

 ### Customer Sandboxes

 Our preferred option for hosting gHacks is through sandbox projects provided by the customers.
 Every team should have their own dedicated sandbox project, with `Owner` permissions for every team member (3-5 users).
 Ideally, these projects should be set up ahead of the event, and *Terraform* scripts should've been run.
 In addition, having a default network, with standard firewall rules to allow communication within the subnets would make sure that things are consistent with other environments.

+See [Event Preparation](howto-host-hack.md#event-preparation) details to ensure that the everything is aligned with the stakeholders in a timely fashion.

 ### Qwiklabs

 As mentioned in the previous section we'd like gHacks to be executed in customer environments.
 That way the resources created can stay behind and people can carry on even after the event.
-However, we're aware of the challenges of getting sandboxes available at customers, so gHacks are supported on a special Qwiklabs instance.
+However, we're aware of the challenges of getting sandboxes available at customers, so gHacks are supported on a **special Qwiklabs instance** available on [go/ceqwiklabs](http://go/ceqwiklabs), where we can create our own labs and host events.

-By default when a gHack is included in the official repository a new Qwiklabs lab is created in the special Qwiklabs instance.
+By default when a gHack is included in the official repository a new Qwiklabs lab is created in this special Qwiklabs instance.

 If you don't need anything special, the default Qwiklabs lab configuration `qwiklabs.yaml`, provided by the scaffolding tool, should be sufficient.
 If you need to edit that file, make sure that you've read the document available on [go/ql-scripts](http://go/ql-scripts).